 Report Elder Abuse in Nursing Homes

-To speak to a nursing home abuse lawyer in Sacramento:
+To speak to a nursing home abuse lawyer in California:

 Call (916) 448-6400, submit a contact form, or chat with us using the button on the bottom right of your screen.
 Dudensing Law has handled numerous cases against perpetrators of elder abuse, and can help you fight the large corporations who own nursing homes in California.